pbissonho/koin.dart/README.md

   * Its class is instant when used for the first time.
   * Koin has a implementation of [Lazy](https://www.lordcodes.com/articles/the-power-of-lazy-properties-in-kotlin) by Kotlin to enhance this functionality.

-- Very tested
-  * Koin has a high test coverage, to ensure the correct internal behavior

 - It is not invasive.
   * Insert Koin in your project without changing the structure of your Widgets or changing your state management package.
-  * Most of your application will not know that Koin exists,so you decrease the coupling and simplify the understanding and make testing easier.
+  * Most of your application will not know that Koin exists,so you decrease the coupling and make testing easier.

 ## What Koin.dart is not?